Chenning Gao - Associate Psychotherapist

-What informs my perspective: I was born and raised in China, with experiences living in Canada and the U.S. I married into Icelandic culture and have been a mother since 2013.
+Born in China, with experiences living in Canada and the US, and married into Icelandic culture while raising four children since 2013.
 My journey, combined with my professional experience as a parenting coach, has given me a unique lens to view mental health.
-I specialize in working with individuals from various backgrounds, particularly young professionals, parents, immigrants, and AAPI individuals.
+I specialize in working with young professionals, parents, immigrants, and AAPI community.
 Mandarin and Cantonese services are available upon request.

-Currently, I am pursuing a Master’s in Counseling for Mental Health and Wellness at New York University.
-My academic background includes a Master’s in Financial Economics from Boston University and a Bachelor’s in Applied Economics from Hong Kong Baptist University.
+I have an MA in Counseling for Mental Health and Wellness from New York University.
+My academic background also includes an MS in Financial Economics from Boston University and a BA in Applied Economics from Hong Kong Baptist University.

-Taking the first step toward change can be daunting, but you don’t have to navigate it alone.
-If you’re ready to uncover and embrace your authentic self, I invite you to begin this journey with me.
+Taking the first step toward change can feel daunting, but you don’t have to take it alone.
+If you’re ready to uncover and embrace your most authentic self, I invite you to begin that journey with me.

 Have you ever imagined a new way of thinking about your life?
-A new way of relating to others, understanding yourself, and expressing yourself fully?
-As your therapist, I will support you in exploring your values and uncovering a fulfilling path where you’ll find self-discovery, growth, and freedom.
+A new way of relating to others, understanding your worth, and expressing yourself fully?
+As your therapist, I guide you in exploring your values and uncovering a fulfilling path where you’ll feel a true sense of acceptance, belonging, growth, and freedom.

 • Parenting

-My practice integrates Psychodynamic Principles and Acceptance and Commitment Therapy (ACT) techniques.
-I also draw on the Gottman Method when working with couples and families.
+My practice integrates psychodynamic principles and Acceptance and Commitment Therapy (ACT) techniques.
+I also draw on the Gottman Method to support couples and families.

 In Chenning’s Words